sampreet-chawla/GA-unit4-ruby-intro-to-ruby/README.md

 puts('hi')
 ```

-But one of the best parts about Ruby is that functions in ruby don't need parentheses...say what!!
+But one of the best parts about Ruby is that methods (functions in js) don't need parens

 ```ruby
 puts 'hi'
 ```

-### What is the difference between `puts` and `p`
+### What is the difference between `p`, `puts` and `print`

 What you will soon find out is that Ruby provides many methods that do essentially the same thing or just slightly different.
 That is true for `p` vs `puts` vs `print`

-- `p` calls `.inspect` on an element, which will display it with all its information including quotes, if it is a string.
+- `p` calls `.inspect` on an element, which will display it with all its information including quotes, if it is a string and includes a newline char `\n`
 - `puts` just prints the element (without extra information) and like `p`, includes a newline char `\n`
-- `print` also just prints, but does not include a newline char.
+- `print` - `puts` without a newline char.

-## Ruby :: Core Syntax, Variables, and Operators
+## Core Syntax, Variables, and Operators

 ### What is a variable in Ruby?

 A variable is an identifier that is assigned to an object, and which may hold a value.
-Ruby uses duck typing, which is a kind of dynamic typing.
+Ruby uses `duck typing`, which is a kind of dynamic typing.
 If a value behaves or acts like a certain type (duck), such as an integer, Ruby gives it a context and treats it as such (it’s probably a duck).

 #### Examples: